 - Mechanic's lien law and litigation;

 - Claims under Iowa Code Chapter 573 for public projects (i.e., public improvement claims / bond claims);

-- Litigating various types of construction cases, both for plaintiffs and defendants, including those involving allegations of negligent work and/or defective products, mechanic's liens, Chapter 573 claims, breach of contract claims, warranty claims, water intrusion and mold claims, bond claims, and collection matters.
+- Litigating various types of construction and design cases, both for plaintiffs and defendants, including those involving allegations of negligent work and/or defective products, negligent design claims, mechanic's liens, Chapter 573 (public project) claims, breach of contract claims, warranty claims, water intrusion and mold claims, bond claims, and collection matters; and

-As a result of her work in this area, Jodie is regularly asked to present on Iowa's new Mechanic's Lien Law and otherwise educate her clients on this new law, which will take effect on January 1, 2013.
+As a result of her work in this area, Jodie is regularly asked to present on Iowa's new Mechanic's Lien Law, which took effect on January 1, 2013.
 She also consistently provides her clients with educational updates about the law.
-The following are among the Mechanic’s Lien Law’s major changes: (1) a new centralized online registry, administered by the Iowa Secretary of State, for the filing of all mechanic's liens for residential and commercial projects, as well as pre-lien notices for residential projects; and (2) there will be new pre-lien notice requirements for many residential general contractors, remodelers, and subcontractors/suppliers, including a "Notice of Commencement" that must be filed by many residential general contractors/remodelers within ten (10) days of the commencement of a residential project, as well as "preliminary notices" that must be filed by many residential subcontractors and suppliers.
+The following are among the Mechanic’s Lien Law’s major changes: (1) a new centralized online registry, created and administered by the Iowa Secretary of State, for the filing of all mechanic's liens for residential and commercial projects, as well as pre-lien notices for residential projects; and (2) new pre-lien notice requirements for many residential general contractors, remodelers, and subcontractors/suppliers, including a "Notice of Commencement" that must be filed by many residential general contractors/remodelers no later than ten (10) days after the commencement of a residential project, as well as "preliminary notices" that must be filed by many residential subcontractors and suppliers.

 Below are various written materials and resources provided by Jodie on the new mechanic’s lien law and other construction law topics, many of which have been discussed during one of Jodie’s various speaking engagements for construction groups and associations:

 - Owner Notice Requirement.
 The following document describes the current Owner Notice requirement under Iowa law for residential general contractors: Required Owner Notice Language.

 - Sample Owner Notice Form.
-Click here for a sample Owner Notice, for those residential general contractors who do not include the Owner Notice language within their contracts.
+Sample Owner Notice for those residential general contractors who do not include the Owner Notice language within their contracts.